AlexisDrain/LDJAM57-Depths/README.md

-# LDJAM57-Depths
+# LDJAM57-Depths - Wave 21

 Play on Newgrounds: https://www.newgrounds.com/portal/view/project/6589301
-Or play on Itch.io: https://alexclay.itch.io/shark-mayhem
+Or play on Itch.io: https://alexclay.itch.io/wave-21

 [Long Description]
 Unleash your inner shark in this hectic, adrenaline-charged game!
+Can you survive all 21 waves?

 Made in 3 days for Ludum Dare 57 Jam.
 Theme: Depths